No-one-alone/no-one-alone.github.io/Homework_4/blog.md

         </p>

-        @*This specifies the button that links and takes the user to the Converter page via a Razor Html.ActionLink() The first parameter gives the name of the button, the second gives the name of a controller function, and the third, the name of the folder that contains the file with the appropriate View.*@
+        @*This specifies the button that links and takes the user to the Converter page via a Razor Html.ActionLink() The first parameter gives the name of the button, the second gives the name of a controller ActionResult function,and the third, the name of the controller file for the mile converter.*@
         <p><a class="btn btn-primary" @Html.ActionLink("Try it!", "Converter", "Home")</a></p>

     </div>